"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 If you like to test your creativity, you can start with a blank screen and build your web form from scratch.

-For a list of all the WPForms available templates, check out this page.
+Check out this page for a list of all the WPForms available templates.

 Gravity Forms

-Gravity Forms also has some excellent pre-built form templates you can run with and make yours.
+Gravity Forms also has some excellent pre-built templates to make yours.
 But in terms of quantity, it cannot rival the likes of WPForms.

 With WPForms, they are readily available through your WPForms dashboard.